-- 5.7 The Assessment Framework is the methodology which will enable the environmental, social and economic sustainability impacts and equalities, health and crime and disorder effects and of the policies in Plan to be analysed, compared and critically assessed. - 5.8 For a small area such as the Cranleigh Neighbourhood Area, gathering of data to establish a comprehensive quantitative baseline position is challenging.
+- 5.7 The Assessment Framework is the methodology which will enable the environmental, social and economic sustainability impacts and equalities, health and crime and disorder effects and of the policies in Plan to be analysed, compared and critically assessed.
+This follows the requirements of Schedule 1 of the Environmental Assessment of Plans and Programmes Regulations 2004. - 5.8 For a small area such as the Cranleigh Neighbourhood Area, gathering of data to establish a comprehensive quantitative baseline position is challenging.
 Where data is available this has been used and has been presented in Section 3.
 However, in most cases the baseline position has been assessed qualitatively. - 5.9 Many of the specific impacts of the policies are theoretically capable of measurement i.e. they are quantitative indicators.
 However, such indicators can only be measured when the policy is in place and has been applied over a period of time.
-For the purpose of this assessment of sustainability, these indicators have been applied qualitatively as follows: - i. severity of impact; - ii. number of people affected; - iii. extent of area affected; - iv. short, medium and long-term timescales e.g. of effect or exposure, and consequences; - v. likelihood of impact happening; - vi. technical feasibility, commercial viability and deliverability of policy. - 5.10 This is shown for each policy in the Table 5.1.
+For the purpose of this assessment of sustainability, these indicators have been applied qualitatively as follows: - i. severity of impact, number of people affected and extent of area affected; - ii. cumulative nature of effects: - iii. transboundary nature of effects; - iv. short, medium and long-term timescales e.g. of effect or exposure, and consequences; - v. likelihood of impact happening. - 5.10 This is shown for each policy in the Table 5.2.
 The qualitative scoring system used to assess the likely effects is shown below: